SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    Strictly speaking, an ``if``-``else`` statement's condition expression can be of any type that conforms to the ``LogicValue`` protocol.
-   ``Bool`` is one example of a type that conforms to this protocol, but there are others, such as :newTerm:`optionals`, described below.
+   ``Bool`` is one example of a type that conforms to this protocol, but there are others, such as optionals, described below.
    The ``LogicValue`` protocol is described in more detail in :doc:`Protocols`.

 ..
 TODO: I'm not quite happy with this yet.